Friday, March 20, 2026

 Share

-As we push toward celebrating Long Beach Last Call 2025—a 10-day, multi-event celebration of our city’s rich bar culture and the people who make it happen—we will offer a series of features that highlight everything from our most stellar cocktail programs at restaurants to to the very events occurring (like this feature on The Stache Bar on 4th Street)… All in order to lift a glass to a social and economic driver that rarely receives the love its deserves: our bar industry.
+As we continue celebrating Long Beach Last Call—a 10-day, multi-event celebration of our city’s rich bar culture and the people who make it happen—we will offer a series of features that highlight events like this feature on one of our staples, The Stache Bar… All in order to lift a glass to a social and economic driver that rarely receives the love its deserves: our bar industry.
 For more information on Long Beach Last Call, tap here.

-The Stache Bar on 4th Street has long been a staple—but it is also kind of forgotten as to why it has been a staple in the first place.
+The Stache Bar on 4th Street has long been a staple—and rightfully so.
 Long before stellar bourbons appeared on the shelves of nearly every bar in Long Beach, Stache led the charge in showcasing that our city could have really great spirits and offer a good ol’ PBR and shot of Jack simultaneously.

 To an extent, Stache momentarily lost that balance between pure dive and a heightened sense of what it could achieve.
 And if there is a story I love more than anything, it is one of resilience and evolution.
-Across the past six months, Stache has had a lovely return to specialty cocktail menus, a sense of pride amidst its bartenders—and that is precisely why they will be hosting the kick-off to Long Beach Last Call.
-(Yes, with a free cocktail included.)
+Across the past two years, Stache has had a lovely return to specialty cocktail menus and a sense of pride among its bartenders.

 stache bar long beach last call 2025